A website providing “free” and “preinstalled” current and retro games is gaining in popularity. But is Steamunlocked safe to use?

 Quick answer: no, of course it isn’t.
 Steamunlocked is offering pirated copies of games – from AAA releases to the classics we’re interested in – via a Steam-like website interface.
 Worse still, copycat Steamunlocked sites are popping up, offering malware on top of the illegal downloads.

-In short, you should avoid it, and every website offering something similar.
+In short, you should avoid it, and every website offering something similar (clones of SteamUnlocked also exist).
 Let’s look at the details.

 Quick answer